 Filtering involves a filter (duh).
 Provided you have some type of barrier that dirty water has to pass through to get to a container where it is now clean water, you have a water filter.
 The majority of backpacking water filters on the market fall into this camp.
 Examples include Berkey water filters, LifeStraws, and even homemade 2L soda bottle charcoal and sand filters.

 What these do is filter out the tiny little particles that are in your water.
 Dirt, fecal matter, bacteria, cysts, and other microscopic particles are all caught by the filter and removed from the water.
-To an extent, filters can also improve water’s texture.
+To an extent, like structured water filters, it can also improve water’s texture.

 In contrast, a water purifier doesn’t try to remove the contaminants – it eliminates or kills them entirely (or near entirely).
 There are essentially three methods of water purification: reverse-osmosis, deionization, and distillation.